AxlEstevez/stack/README.md

 A stack is a spatial data structure in which only nodes can be inserted and removed

-These characteristics are what give it the list name fifo (first in, first out) that refers to the fact that the first element that enters is the first that leaves
+These characteristics are what give it the list name lifo ( del ingles last in, first out) that refers to the fact that the first element that enters is the first that leaves